kr-colab/disperseNN/README.md

 - independently-derived values for density (small ,for this example)
 - example commands
 ]
-Let's analyze a population of *Internecivus raptus*.
+Let's analyze a theoretical population of *Internecivus raptus*.
+Let's assume we have independent estimates from previously studies for the size of the species range and the population density: these values are 50x50 km^2, and 4 individuals per square km.
+Furthermore, our *a prior* expectation is that the dispersal rate for this species is somewhere between 0.2 and 1.5 km / generation; we want to explore potential dispersal rates in this range.

 ```
 mkdir Temp_wd